 The guy was nice enough, but as I went to shake his hand, I noticed he had abnormally long fingernails that was filled with cow-shit.
 It was pretty disgusting.
 I don’t know whether he had just clocked off from a hard shift on the corn fields or whether he had just fingered a 2-dollar prostitute.
 In any case, he had time to put on a suit, but not remove the cow-shit from his nails.
 The contrast between a guy in suit with shit-stuffed nails didn’t add up.

 I don’t make a habit of examining or judging people’s fingernails, but I felt like he put me in that position.
 I couldn’t consider him after that.
-The condition of someone’s fingernails is probably a good indicator of how well they take care of them self.
+The condition of someone’s fingernails is probably a good indicator of how well they take care of them self and their environment.

 Out of curiosity, would that have turned you off?

 Overly demanding tenants send off sirens!
 They’re most likely going to be hard work.

 I remember when an overenthusiastic prospect instantly fell in love with one of my properties during a viewing.
 However, as she was analysing each room, she started becoming extremely demanding.
 Bearing in mind that this was just a viewing, there was no agreement at this point.

 We stepped into the living room, she pointed at the spotlights in the ceilings and said, “I’m going to need those replaced.
 I want a pendant, so I can hang lamp shades.
 When can you call your electrician?”
 She then went into the bedroom and said, “Ahh that’s perfect, there’s space to install some fitted wardrobes.
 We should be able to come an agreement, perhaps split the costs”